techgrounds/cloud-assignments-E28MS/Assignments/Cloud/Azure App Service.md

 ##  Difficulties

-It was very confusing in the beginning trying to follow along with Microsoft's Quickstart Guide for Azure App service as there was a lot of information presented for people already familiar with creating webb apps (or it certainly seemed that way to me).
+1. It was very confusing in the beginning trying to follow along with Microsoft's Quickstart Guide for Azure App service as there was a lot of information presented for people already familiar with creating webb apps (or it certainly seemed that way to me).

+In order to work my through the Quickstart guide succesfully and familiarize myself with Azure App service, I did the following:

-I first read through the guide, tried to identify the specific bits I was didn't understand how to do and then tried to phrase good questions for tutorial help from ChatGPT.
+*  I first read through the guide and tried to identify the specific bits I was didn't understand
+*  I then gave ChatGPT the instructions on the Quickstart guide but asked they be provided in a format appropriate for a beginner
+*  When I got stuck, I gave throught to asking good questions for tutorial help from ChatGPT.

-When I tried to create a virtual environment as per the instructions, I got the following error message:
+2. When I tried to create a virtual environment as per the instructions, I got the following error message:

 ![image](https://github.com/techgrounds/cloud-assignments-E28MS/assets/151161141/dbb1553f-3ef2-43ed-919f-7c627976b887)